sagarr8130/Terraform/GCS Backend/README.md

 Intent to Folder -

-`main.tf` consist all network and instance configuration, whereas `output.tf` consist all output blocks is used to extract the value of an output variable from the state file.
+POC to provision network and instance from different servers/location.

-And make sure to add service account credential `(JSON)` format at the same location.
+1) Make sure to add service account
+2) Make a bucket and use that bucket name in terraform file

 File Structure